Master of Arts in Marriage & Family Therapy Admission Requirements

 - Describe in 200-250 words how you form effective interpersonal relationships with others in individual and group settings.

-- Students must include a sentence stating their agreement to the Department of Counselor Education and Family Study’s Master of Arts in Marriage and Family Therapy.
+- Complete the form agreeing to the Department of Counselor Education and Family Study’s Mission and Diversity Statement.
 Please see the program handbook for the department’s mission statement.

 - A signed International Disclosure Agreement for students seeking admission into this program who plan to finish it outside of the U.S.